 Is there anything particularly innovative in your region?
 Also in comparison to other places you have already visited?

 The arts and crafts community is something special.
 Makers Island Bornholm is a collaboration between the arts and crafts people on the island, local museums, the local municipality and more.
-Craft weeks in september is one offspring of this cooperation.
-Bornholms Økojord is a local association established to invest in farm land for organic farming to support local food production, and to help young farmers that are getting started.
+Craft weeks in September is one offspring of this cooperation.

 Do you have a secret restaurant tip that you would like to share with us?